CertIZDAT/russian-trusted-root-ca-analyzer/README.md

-    self_signed_count INTEGER NOT NULL,     # total sites count with self signed certificates list_of_trusted_ca TEXT NOT NULL,       # list of links contains sites with Russian Trusted CA list_of_self_sign TEXT NOT NULL,        # list of links contains sites with self signed certificates is_dataset_updated INTEGER NOT NULL     # bool flag, which must be set to true if the dataset has been updated
+    self_signed_count INTEGER NOT NULL,     # total sites count with self signed certificates list_of_trusted_ca TEXT NOT NULL,       # list of links contains sites with Russian Trusted CA list_of_self_sign TEXT NOT NULL,        # list of links contains sites with self signed certificates list_of_request_error TEXT NOT NULL,    # list of request errors list_of_successful TEXT NOT NULL,       # list of successful requests list_of_unsuccessful TEXT NOT NULL      # list of unsuccessful requests is_dataset_updated INTEGER NOT NULL     # bool flag, which must be set to true if the dataset has been updated

 ## Additional tools